-(i) The recipient of the complaint provides the Investment Support Manager with the details, either verbally or by a copy of the relevant correspondence
+(i) The recipient of the complaint provides the Investment Support Manager (ISM) with the details, either verbally or by a copy of the relevant correspondence.

-(ii) The ISM enters the details on the Complaints Log and will be responsible for maintaining the log and advising the Chief Operating Officer (COO).
+(ii) The ISM enters the details on the Complaints Log and will be responsible for maintaining the log and advising the Chief Executive Officer (CEO).

 (iii) An acknowledgement letter is issued by the ISM to the complainant within 48 hours.

 (iv) An investigation is undertaken following which a formal response is drafted by the recipient for clearance by the CEO.
 The response is logged by the ISM and filed with the original complaint.
 The Compliance Officer (CO) receives a copy of the complaint and the response.